 Dental Bridges

-Dental bridges are simply a combination of two or more crowns that “bridge” the space between your teeth.
-The most common type of dental bridge, a fixed dental bridge, is cemented to adjacent “abutment” teeth and can only be removed by a dentist.
-Fixed dental bridges typically consist of a pontic (false tooth), fused between two dental crowns, which are cemented to the abutment teeth.
-Although these types of bridges can improve the appearance and function of your mouth, a dental implant supported bridge is a more permanent solution.
+Dental bridges are a combination of two or more crowns that “bridge” the space between your teeth.
+This is simpler and more affordable than an implant for each missing tooth.
+The most common type of dental bridge, a fixed dental bridge, is cemented to adjacent “abutment” teeth so only a dentist can remove it.
+Fixed dental bridges typically consist of a false tooth fused between two dental crowns.
+The two crowns are then cemented to the abutment teeth.
+Although these types of bridges work well as long as the abutment teeth remain healthy, a dental implant supported bridge is a more permanent solution.

-An implant supported dental bridge is not reliant on other teeth in your mouth, but rather anchored in place by dental implants.
+An implant supported dental bridge is not reliant on other teeth in your mouth.
+Instead, dental implants anchor the bridge in place.
 This strengthens the bridge and reduces stress on your remaining teeth.
 Implants also make it possible to receive a full-arch dental bridge, which spans an entire set of either your upper or lower teeth.
+In this way, no remaining teeth are necessary.

 Full-arch dental bridges are also fixed permanently in place, only removed by a dentist.
 They are sturdier and more comfortable than dentures and are easy to care for.

 Dental bridges, like dental crowns, can be made from a variety of materials.
-Our dental laboratory utilizes the latest Computer-Assist-Design/Computer-Assist-Manufacture (CAD CAM) technology to mill full contour bridges from Prettau® Zirconia – the definitive solution for missing or failing teeth.
+Our dental laboratory utilizes the latest Computer-Assist-Design/Computer-Assist-Manufacture (CAD CAM) technology to mill full contour bridges from Prettau® Zirconia.
+Prettau was developed to not only be resistant to chips and fractures, but to also look just like your natural teeth.
+The material can fuse with custom shades and colors to produce the natural appearance of healthy teeth and gums.

 Contact Us Today to Schedule a Consultation